ericwastaken/json-logs-to-adx/README.md

 ## Prepare ADX and your database and table

-Please refer to the [Create ADX Support README](adx-helpers/README.md).
+Please refer to the [ADX Preparation README](adx-helpers/README.md).

 ## Running scripts via docker compose
 This is the recommended approach for a consistent environment.
 The container remains alive via the base image’s web